vapor/docs/4.0/docs/fluent/overview.md

 try app.autoMigrate().wait()
 ```

+!!! tip
+    The SQLite configuration automatically enables foreign key constraints on all created connections, but does not alter foreign key configurations in the database itself.
+Deleting records in a database directly, might violate foreign key constraints and triggers.

 #### MySQL

 MySQL is a popular open source SQL database.
 It is available on many cloud hosting providers.
 This driver also supports MariaDB.